Family & Psychological Services

 How does Family & Psychological Services spend its money?

 Family & Psychological Services directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 15%.
+This meets the 65% industry benchmark.

 Are donations to Family & Psychological Services tax-deductible?